NOAA-GFDL/PyFV3/pyFV3/pyFV3_docs/docs/index.md

 ## Documentation Status

-Currently, we have auto-generated documentation based on the docstrings of the Python file within the stencils directory.
+Currently, we have auto-generated documentation based on the docstrings of the Python file within the top level `pyFV3`, `stencils`, `utils`, and `wrappers` directory.